collocations.org

 the slightest, vague

-We had our suspicions as to who did it, but nothing could be proved.
+We had our suspicions as to who did it.

 He fell under suspicion of tax evasion.

-arouse, cast, cause, create, fuel, give rise to, invite, raise, sow
+arouse, cast, cause, create, draw, fuel, give rise to (esp.
+BrE), invite, raise, sow

-She confided her suspicions to no one but her diary.
+She shared her suspicions with no one but her diary.

 A telephone call confirmed my worst suspicions.